 The workout that made him the “Quadfather”

 When you think of some of the greatest legs in bodybuilding, it is no doubt that legendary bodybuilder Tom Platz comes to mind, even in his older age, he still dons a set of shredded legs.
-The Golden Era Bodybuilder is a man who truly believed in taking your sets until failure, and while some say this was nothing but junk volume, Platz had – and still has a fantastic set of legs.
-Tom Platz’s leg workout is an infamous one, and you can find clips of it on YouTube, but we wanted to break it down for you.
+The infamous Golden Era Bodybuilder is a man who truly believed in hardcore training, such as taking your sets until failure, and while some say this was nothing but junk volume, Platz had – and still has a fantastic set of legs.
+Tom Platz’s leg workout is an infamous one that many people try to replicate, and while you can find clips of Platz’s leg routine on YouTube, we wanted to break it down for you.

 Who is Tom Platz?

 Tom Platz, who also goes by the names “The Golden Eagle” and “The Quadfather”, was a 70s and 80s era bodybuilder.
-He even stepped on the Mr. Olympia stage from 1979 to 1986, even competing against Arnold Schwarzenegger in 1980, although his highest ranking was a third place finish in 1981.
-Platz’s bodybuilding career is still remembered and celebrated by fans of the sport.
+He even stepped on the Mr. Olympia stage from 1979 to 1986, even competing against Arnold Schwarzenegger in 1980.
+Although Tom Platz never won a Mr. Olympia, this does not take away from how impressive his physique was on the stage, and he even managed to secure a third place finish in 1981, which was a stacked Olympia.
+Platz’s bodybuilding career is still remembered and celebrated by fans of the sport, with many aiming to train with the same intensity as him.

 Standing at 5’7” tall, Platz reportedly weighed between 225 and 235 lbs in his prime, with his legs being more than 30 inches round.
-This is where many people say his downfall of the Olympia was, because Platz was far more bottom heavy than top heavy, lacking symmetry.
+This is where many people say his downfall on the Olympia stage was, because Platz was far more bottom heavy than top heavy, lacking muscular symmetry.

 So, how did he get his legs to the point they were?